tsamardzic/lsampling/README.md

 ### 1. Sampling basics

 Whenever we perform an experiment to test a model or a hypothesis, we need to decide what data to include.
-In NLP and linguistics, this means selecting a number of **languages** and a number of examples (sounds, words, utterances, texts) from each language.
+In linguistics and NLP, this means selecting a number of **languages** and a number of examples (sounds, words, utterances, texts) from each language.
 In this lecture, we will consider **texts** to be sampling examples.
 How do we take this decision?

 Good samples should represent the whole population that we want to study or model.